-Regarding the film trilogy that the Group acts as executive producer, the Group has been negotiating with the movie channel of CCTV with respect to the terms of licensing.
+Regarding the film trilogy that the Group acts as executive producer, the Group has been continuing to negotiate with the movie channel of CCTV with respect to the terms of licensing.

-Looking forward, we expect that the market situation will slightly improve in the coming year due to the post-pandemic resumption of economic activities.
-However, the improvement is expected to be slow and the market condition is expected to remain difficult.
-The Group is cautiously optimistic about the business of production of and investment in TV series and web series.
-The Group will closely monitor the market conditions, especially the opportunities of conducting business with first-tier TV stations and major online video platforms, as well as second-tier and third-tier TV stations.
+Looking forward, we expect that the market situation will remain difficult due to the volatile market and economy.
+The Group will remain vigilant towards the business of production of and investment in TV series and web series.
+The Group will closely monitor the market conditions, especially the opportunities of conducting business with firsttier TV stations and major online video platforms, as well as second-tier and third-tier TV stations.
 The Group will also adhere to prudent financial management in project selection and cost control, resume more active business operation and explore opportunities mainly in the business of web series and TV series.